srinisudharsan/advent_of_code/README.md

-# advent_of_code
-My Solutions to Advent of the Code
+# Advent of Code
+Advent of code posts questions here: https://adventofcode.com/.
+No reason to choose a particular programming language for a question unless stated otherwise :)